kai-ll/leokai001-web/assets/assets/md/en/v1_faq.9c5e1fb6f8a1d096ab7119b5084d9c0a.md

 ## 3. Prize & Taxes
 **Q. How do I receive my prize?**
-A. Prizes are paid to your GCash account and are available for use immediately.
-The required details for payout will be requested via email to the winners.
+A. Prizes are given in cash, and winners will receive an e-mail with instructions on how to claim them.

 **Q. When will the prize be paid?**
 A. Within 10 days after the official announcement of results.